The Parliamentary Under Secretary of State for Public Health and Primary Care today (Tuesday 19 June) hailed the health benefits of golf.

 The Golf and Health Project is driven by The R&A, and seeks to provide information about the many and varied health and wellbeing benefits of golf and how these can be achieved for people of both all genders, ages and backgrounds.

-Speaking afterwards, All-Party Parliamentary Golf Group Co-Chair and Member of Parliament for North Warwickshire, Craig Tracey MP, said “golf clearly plays an important role in maintaining a healthy, active population, and can deliver benefits to participants of all ages and abilities.
+Speaking afterwards, All-Party Parliamentary Group for Golf Co-Chair and Member of Parliament for North Warwickshire, Craig Tracey MP, said “golf clearly plays an important role in maintaining a healthy, active population, and can deliver benefits to participants of all ages and abilities.

 “It is fantastic that the Minister has recognised the health benefits that golf delivers to the population, and I look forward to working closely with him to ensure that these benefits are clear to policymakers.